 74% of B2B buyers report researching at least half of their work purchases online.
 This is no surprise when B2B manufactures consider that 73% of Millennials are involved in purchasing decisions now.
 This demographic has different preferences for buying.
 Used to B2C experiences, they start their product searches online with generic queries and even use their smartphone throughout the path to purchase.

 Today, B2B eCommerce for manufacturers can be used as a strategic channel to drive sales and growth.
 Your site should serve current customers, but also drive new customer acquisition (maybe even sell directly to consumers).
 An online site can help you differentiate from the competition, reach new customers, and achieve higher growth rates.

-The challenge is navigating an evolving eCommerce space and shifting your focus to acquiring new, induvial customers online.
+The challenge is navigating an evolving eCommerce space that increasingly includes omnichannel, multi-channel, and marketplace management selling.
+It involves exploring completely new ways of acquiring and engaging with customers.
 If your business isn’t online or hard to find, you’re going to miss out on these buyers.

 6 Strategies for B2B eCommerce Success for Manufacturers